A Robust Strontium Tweezer Apparatus for Quantum Computing: Producing Single Sr Atoms

 Second, the atoms are further cooled on the $7.4\,\text{kHz}$ \termSym{1}{S}{0} $\to$ \termSym{3}{P}{1} red line following the time sequence sketched in \cref{fig:exp_sequence}.
 We achieve a $\sim30\,\text{\%}$ transfer efficiency from the blue to the red MOT following the method of Ref. \cite{katori_magneto-optical_1999}.
 Before the blue beams are switched off, the red beams are on for $40\,\text{ms}$ at full power ($2.2\,\text{mW}$ measured in the horizontal beams), while the atomic beam is switched off by switching off the deflector and ZS laser beams.
 The red MOT beams have a waist of $3.2\,\text{mm}$.
 The diagonal beams have roughly twice as much power as the horizontal beams, to compensate for the extra gravity force in this direction.

 To increase the transfer efficiency, the red MOT is applied first in broadband mode (bMOT) and then in single-frequency mode (sMOT).
 In bMOT mode, the red MOT beams are modulated using $1.7\,\text{MHz}$ frequency modulation depth and a $45\,\text{kHz}$ modulation frequency, and the quadrupole field gradient changed rapidly to $1.3\,\text{G/cm}$ (\cref{subsec:science_chamber}).
 Bias fields are applied to spatially overlap the two MOTs.
 Subsequently, the gradient field is gradually increased again to compress the bMOT.
 This increases the density and reduces the sensitivity to stray magnetic fields when overlapping with the tweezer array.
 By applying smooth, minimal-jerk trajectories to the magnetic field using the bias coils, the bMOT position is shifted to the focal point of the microscope objective where the tweezers array is located.
 After the broadband phase, cooling continues in the sMOT stage by disabling frequency modulation.
-The intensities (saturation parameters) and the detuning from the atomic resonance $\Delta$ are exponentially reduced (\cref{fig:exp_sequence}) to their final values of $s\sim6$ and $-150\,\text{kHz}$.
+The intensity (horizontal beams) and the detuning are exponentially reduced (\cref{fig:exp_sequence}) to their final values of $\sim 6\,I_{\text{sat}}$ and $-150\,\text{kHz}$.
 These final settings are held constant for $30\,\text{ms}$ to give the MOT time to reach thermal equilibrium.

 After the MOT stages, we measure a final temperature of $T_x=T_y = 5(1)\,\text{$\mu$K}$ for the horizontal $x$ and the vertical $y$ directions using time of flight (ToF) fluorescence imaging on the blue transition, as shown in \cref{fig:red_mot_temperature}.
 After release, images are acquired by applying resonant $461\,\text{nm}$ pulses of $50\,\text{$\mu$s}$ duration.
 The images are fit to 2-D Gaussian functions with standard deviations in the $x$ and $y$ directions $\sigma_{x,y}$, which are subsequently fit to the function \cite{arora_measurement_2012}